Motivational

 The drive to change the world was for the people who held the fears and worries that may have prevented the vaccine altogether.

-This goes to show that things take time.
-There are no shortcuts to success, and if there were, can you be sure that the hero would grow into everything they can be?
+This goes to show that things take time, and others might not yest understand.
+There are no shortcuts to success, but should there be?
+How can a person become a hero adversity?

 The Real Reason That Dr. Michiaki Takahashi is a Hero